 Despite being frozen, many frozen varieties of artichoke hearts will have some added salt to tenderize and help preserve them.
 An 80 to 100 g serving of frozen artichoke hearts will have about 280 mg of sodium.
 One serving will also provide about 15% DV (Daily Value) of your recommended vitamin C. Not to be overshadowed, a 100 g serving will have about 3-5 g of fiber and 280 mg of potassium.

-Canned – like all canned foods, canned artichoke hearts will last longer than frozen which will eventually get freezer burned.
+Like all canned foods, canned artichoke hearts will last longer than frozen which will eventually get freezer burned.

-Canned foods have gotten a bad rap over the years includnig claims of being nutritionally void or full of BPA.
+Canned foods have gotten a bad rap over the years including claims of being nutritionally void or full of BPA.
 If this is a concern of yours, go for organic canned artichoke hearts which typically always use BPA-free cans.

 I’ve found canned artichoke hearts to be a bit cheaper.
 At Longo’s, you can get a 398 g can for $3.79.
 Canned artichokes are packed in water, salt and often citric acid (acts as an antioxidant to prevent them from discolouring).

-Like the frozen versions, canned has added salt; usually a little more than frozen.
+Like the frozen versions, canned has added salt; usually, a little more than frozen.
 A 100 g serving has about 340 mg of sodium, as well as, 90 mcg of folate and a decent amount of potassium, 286 mg.
 You’ll also get about 3-5 g of fiber per serving too.

 Just as you would likely rinse other canned foods like chickpeas or lentils, canned artichoke hearts should be rinsed with cool water to remove excess salt.
-Once drained completely, canned like frozen, should be gently squeezed to remove excess water and then pat dried.
+Once drained completely, canned like frozen, should be gently squeezed to remove excess water and then pat dry.

 Artichokes are one of the best sources of prebiotics too.
 To learn more about this superstar fiber, check out my post 9 Sources of Prebiotic Fiber for a Happy Gut.